-- In addition to the annual increases set forth above, Studio Guides are eligible for additional pay increases based on performance, effective July 15th of 2019, 2020, 2021, pursuant to the following guidelines: - To be eligible, Studio Guides must have worked as Studio Guides for one (1) year as of July 15th of the year in question. - Increases shall range from a minimum of \$0.15/hour to a maximum of \$1.00/hour based on the employee's performance.
+- Increases shall range from a minimum of \$0.15/hour to a maximum of \$1.00/hour based on the employee's performance.
 At least ninety percent (90%) of the then current eligible employees will receive an increase of at least \$0.15/hr. - An employee's performance rating shall include tour performance and off-tour performance (for example, attendance, availability, teamwork, compliance with SOPs, etc).
 If the evaluation criteria change the Employer will solicit input from Studio Guides, through the Union, regarding evaluation criteria, format and process and will consider such input.
 The Employer shall retain the sole discretion and authority to determine and establish the evaluation criteria, format and process, as well as the evaluation of each employee, and such shall not be subject to the grievance procedure, with the exception of a claim of unlawful discrimination or a claim that the Employer did not comply with its established evaluation procedure.
 Further, the Employer will incorporate VIP Tours into the evaluation process, as appropriate for the business and the VIP and Studio Tour programs.
+If a Studio Guide works 80% or more of their shifts at VIP in the year preceding the evaluation and is still on the VIP roster, that Studio Guide will be evaluated by VIP for the purpose of this increase.
 If the evaluation criteria changes, the Employer will solicit input from the VIP Guides, through the Union, regarding the evaluation criteria, format and process, but will retain sole discretion with respect to the criteria, format and process and the evaluation of each employee, and how the VIP Tour component is weighted and used for performance increases.